-We first evaluated the effect of using the Learn&Optimize on the performance of the proposed ILPH.
+We first evaluated the effect of using the Learn & Optimize on the performance of the proposed ILPH.
 To do so, we considered a variant of ILPH where the subproblems are solved exactly using CPLEX, which we refer to as ILPH(E).
 We also investigated the impact of different network characteristics and correlations.
 The results of these tests are summarized in Table 2.
 Each row presents the results obtained on 18 instances, which are characterised by different network index values and correlations.
 We compare the three methods, CPLEX, ILPH and ILPH(E), in terms of optimality gaps (considering the lower bound provided by CPLEX) and computation time (in seconds) denoted by "Gap" and "Time", respectively.
+The "Time" indicates the time at which the best solution was found (within the time limit of 8 hours).

 The results in Table 2 show that using Learn&Optimize instead of an exact method improves the performance of the algorithm.
 We observe that ILPH dominates ILPH(E) in terms of both solution quality (on average, % gap of 1.41 versus 1.77) and computation time (880 versus 3660 seconds).
 Furthermore, the results show that the proposed ILPH displays a consistent behaviour in dealing with different network characteristics.
-In particular, for the instances of index 3 and 5, which are considered as the most difficult instances, ILPH is able to reduce the optimality gap of CPLEX by up to 50% within around 30 times faster time (on average, 441 vs 14108 seconds).
+In particular, for the instances of index 3 and 5, which are considered as the most difficult instances, ILPH is able to reduce the optimality gap of CPLEX by up to 50%, while also reducing the solution time by a factor of around 30 (on average, 441 vs 14108 seconds).
 We also observe that the demand correlation has little impact on how difficult the associated problems are to solve.
-Overall, these results clearly highlight the significant benefit of the proposed algorithm combining PH and Learn Optimize.
+Overall, these results clearly highlight the significant benefit of the proposed algorithm combining PH and Learn&Optimize.